sorokya/eo-rs.dev/content/en/blog/2023-05-09-npcs-npcs-npcs/index.md

 ![chasing](chasing.png)

-None static NPCs will idle walk unless they have a target.
+Non-static NPCs will idle walk unless they have a target.
 The idle walk routine was shamelessly ripped from EOSERV and seems close enough to official server behavior.
 Basically every walk update: